tomjwells/coti-node-images/README.md

 This repository executes the build process of the coti-node images in an open-source and publicly transparent way, so that the images it generates can be trusted.

-Readers are encouraged to clone or fork the respository to make their own images, or use the scripts here to inspire their own scripts and variations.
-Alternatively, if you have ideas for how the images can be improved, feel free to let me know or make a pull request.
+If you have ideas for how the images can be improved, feel free to let me know or make a pull request.

 # What does this Repository do?